 In August 1909, during a family journey in Europe, he was struck by the beauty of an aerial show in Reims, which was for him a revelation.
-He was 12 years old.
+He was almost 12 years old.
 He returned to the region in 1918, as a pilot enlisting voluntarily to meet his destiny.

 Poems that he wrote at a young age reveal his fascination with aviation, mechanics and engines.
 His enthusiasm for experiences involving mechanics wasn’t always shared by the family.
 While a student at Harvard he considered completing his degree at MIT and said that he wanted to become a mechanical engineer.